 “Is it more probable that nature should go out of her course or that a man should tell a lie?
 We have never seen, in our time, nature go out of her course.
 But we have good reason to believe that millions of lies have been told in the same time.
 It is therefore at least millions to one that the reporter of a miracle tells a lie.”

 ~ Thomas Paine, The Age of Reason

 Thomas Paine makes a fair point.
-In modern times, we no longer observe God’s people turning sticks into snakes, or parting great seas, or commanding the sun to stand still, or calling down fire from heaven.
-And we no longer observe God turning people into salt, or raining fire on evil cities, or raining manna on the hungry, or making donkeys talk, or giving men with long hair super strength.
+In modern times, we no longer observe God’s people turning sticks into snakes, or parting seas, or commanding the sun to stand still, or calling down fire from heaven.
+And we no longer observe God turning people into salt, or raining fire upon evil cities, or raining manna on the hungry, or making donkeys talk, or giving men with long hair super strength.
 Yet… we do observe that just about every culture invents fables, myths, lies and legends.

-The Old Testament story of Pinocchio may be literally true, but we would have to accept that a miracle occurred, which isn’t a problem for God (if He can create a Universe, He can turn a wooden puppet into a real boy!).
+The Old Testament story of Pinocchio may be literally true, but we would have to accept that a miracle occurred, which isn’t a problem for God (if He can create a Universe, he can certainly turn a wooden puppet into a real boy!).
 But because lies and fables are far more commonplace than miracles, it’s more likely that the story is fiction.
-Although, it’s possible that Pinocchio (meaning ‘baby pine’) is allegorical, and that Pinocchio’s conversion to a real boy represents the renewing of our spirit through salvation, which was made possible by a sacrifice upon a piece of wood (possibly pine).
+Although, it’s possible that Pinocchio (meaning ‘baby pine’) is allegorical, and that Pinocchio’s conversion to a real boy represents the renewing of our spirit through salvation, which was made possible by a sacrifice upon a piece of wood (possibly pine!).

 Of course, that’s complete and utter nonsense, but you can see how miracles, allegories, and sacred texts make it all to easy to defend just about anything.
 But just because we can defend it, doesn’t make it true… or even reasonable.